On ordinary days, for ordinary people, life can change in a heartbeat.

 Firstly, there are many aspects of first aid training that we may find more appealing than others.
 For instance, are you aware that in our courses we cover child and baby basic life support (CPR) as standard?
 Not all first aid courses do this, but it certainly pricks the ears of parents, nannies and family-orientated people alike.
 The maternal and paternal instinct in us to save a child’s life is extremely strong, and yet without training, we are at a loss in a terrifying situation.

-Besides our own services, first aid training in general is extremely important.
+Besides our own services, first aid training is extremely important.
 And frustratingly, whether you are that team member hiding from your line manager when asked to volunteer, or you are someone who instinctively feels they will ‘never need it’ – it’s sod’s law that one day you will be that person.
 You will be the one who, in a heartbeat, has to know how to stop a child from choking, or give CPR roadside post-collision.
 Imagine how you would feel if you were alarmingly unprepared for this.

 - It can more than save lives – not only can you save the life of another human being, the skills you learn on a first aid course could help to reduce a person’s recovery time and make the difference between having a temporary or long-term illness or disability.